-The chart on the next page shows the percentage of adults who reported smoking every day or most days, and/or have smoked at least 100 cigarettes in their lifetime.
+The chart below shows the percentage of adults who reported smoking every day or most days, and/or have smoked at least 100 cigarettes in their lifetime.
 Monroe County had the highest rates of smoking adults between 2011 and 2015, with an average of 23.6%.
 Houston County had the lowest five-year average with 15.6% of adults reporting smoking.